hungrysandwichclub/Slice-Content/README.md

 Often this doesn't give enough flexibility to present information to the user in a more structured way eg. in an accordion, tabs or in different containers.

-Extract Text gives a client-friendly solution by allowing text to be separated by natural dividers in the text.
+Slice Content gives a client-friendly solution by allowing text to be separated by natural dividers in the text.

 ## Usage